it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

 ### AppImage UI to large

-Scaling of qt5 in our AppImages is broken on some pc\'s.
+Scaling of qt5 in our AppImages is broken on some pc's.
 Here a workaround

 ``` bash